harishks/streaming-aggregator/Apps/StreamingAggregator/README.md

 can help schedule these tasks via an external resource manager to get the desired amount of compute and memory resources to execute the data pipeline.
 Note that, the number of tasks spawned per job is bound by the number of partitions in the incoming data stream.
 Increasing the number of tasks beyond the partition count would not be beneficial and might lead to wasted resources in the system. </p>

+<p>Data exchanges of streams transformed by one task/pipeline to the other can be made efficient by adding intermediate buffering layer to compensate for spikes in the traffic.
+Also,
+it can help in inducing a clean backpressure mechanism between consuming tasks and producing tasks when the pipelines are chained together.</p>

 <p>Task-coordinators can help monitor the health of all the tasks belonging to a job by simple monitoring mechanisms like periodic heartbeat exchange with the tasks, etc.
 Potentially, task coordinators can be notified about changes in the input stream partitions, which can allow task-coordinators to spawn additional tasks to maintain the